Studying and staying in Germany

-What you should consider before and during your stay
+What you should consider before and during your study

 Absolventenverabschiedung Indien

-Get off to the best possible start on your “Foreign adventure”
+Get off to the best possible start on your “international adventure”

-Having a period of study abroad gives you valuable international experience for life.
-You will learn to view the world from a different perspective and you will adopt intercultural skills.
-At the same time, this part also presents a challenge.
-FOM's International Office will be happy to support you beforehand as you organise your stay and while you are studying in Germany.
+Studying in Germany gives you valuable international experience for life.
+You will learn to view the world from a different perspective and adopt intercultural skills.
+At the same time, this comes with challenges.
+We will be happy to support you beforehand when you organise your stay and during your study time in Germany.

 Visa stamp in passport close-up.
 German visitor visa at border control.
 Macro view of Schengen visa for tourism and travel in EU.
 Document for multiple entry.
 Legal immigration to Germany and Europe.

-Do you need a residence permit for your study visit?
+Do you need a residence permit for your studies?

 Visa for entering Germany